jasonc/chef-ovirt/README.md

 ### default

+* `node['ovirt']['ovirt_release_rpm_url']` - This setting can be used to override the default oVirt release RPM URL of http://ovirt.org/releases/ovirt-release-$OS.noarch.rpm.

-* `node['ovirt']['ovirt_release_base_url']` - This setting can be used to override the default url of http://ovirt.org/releases.
+* `node['ovirt']['ovirt_release_base_url']` - This setting can be used to override the default oVirt release base URL of http://ovirt.org/releases.

-* `node['ovirt']['application_mode']` - This setting can be used to override the default ovirt application mode of both.
+* `node['ovirt']['application_mode']` - This setting can be used to override the default oVirt application mode of both.
 Valid options are both, virt, gluster.

-* `node['ovirt']['storage_type']` - This setting can be used to override the default ovirt storage type of nfs.
+* `node['ovirt']['storage_type']` - This setting can be used to override the default oVirt storage type of nfs.
 Valid options are nfs, fc, iscsi, and posixfs.

-* `node['ovirt']['organization']` - This setting can be used to override the default ovirt PKI organization of localdomain.
+* `node['ovirt']['organization']` - This setting can be used to override the default oVirt PKI organization of localdomain.

-* `node['ovirt']['nfs_config_enabled']` - This setting can be used to override the default ovirt nfs configuration of true.
+* `node['ovirt']['nfs_config_enabled']` - This setting can be used to override the default oVirt nfs configuration of true.
 Valid options are true and false.

 * `node['ovirt']['iso_domain_name']` - This setting can be used to override the default ISO Domain Name of ISO_DOMAIN.

 * `node['ovirt']['iso_domain_mount_point']` - This setting can be used to override the default ISO Domain Mount Point of /var/lib/exports/iso.

-* `node['ovirt']['admin_password']` - This setting can be used to override the default ovirt admin password of admin.
+* `node['ovirt']['admin_password']` - This setting can be used to override the default oVirt admin password of admin.

 * `node['ovirt']['db_user']` - This setting can be used to override the default database user of engine.